shoprunback/go-raph/README.md

 fmt.Println(path, cost)
 // => [Paris Beijing] 500
 ```

-If a node/edge does not contain the cost to minimize, passing though it will cost `0`.

 You can minimize more than a single cost by giving a list of costs at the end of **_ShortestPath()_** method.
 For instance, if you want to minimize **_2 x time + price_**, call `d.ShortestPath("Paris", "Beijing", *constraint, "time", "time", "price")`.